Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

 <a name="remove-ncn-prerequisites"></a>
 ### Remove NCN Prerequisites

+Open two sessions, one on the node that is to be removed and another on a different master or worker node.
 For several of the commands in this section, you will need to have variables set with the name of the node being removed and its xname.
 Set NODE to the hostname of the node being removed (e.g. `ncn-w001`, `ncn-s002`, etc).
 Set XNAME to the xname of that node.